matthew-shaw/govuk-webpack/README.md

 Simply uncomment any other components in `main.scss` that you need to use.

-The same approach applies to JS; the `main.mjs` file at `/src/js` only imports and creates the components that are used:
+The same approach applies to JS; the `main.mjs` file at `/src/js` only imports JS for the components being used:

 - Header
 - Skip link